The Fountain in the Park: Apollo 17

 A few bars of "The Fountain in the Park" were sung on the Moon by NASA Astronauts Harrison Schmitt and Eugene Cernan on the Apollo 17 mission.
 Schmitt started by singing "I was strolling on the Moon one day..." when Cernan joined in.
 Cernan kept with the original "merry month of May", however, while Schmitt sang "December", which was the actual date at the time.
 After a brief debate, Schmitt resumed, singing "When much to my surprise, a pair of bonny eyes..." before humming the notes instead.
-Moments later, Capsule Communicator Robert A. Parker cut in from Houston, saying "sorry about that, guys, but today may be December."
+Moments later, Capsule Communicator Robert A. Parker cut in from Houston, punning "sorry about that, guys, but today may be December."